 The original meaning refers to a locality, and some people are interested specifically in corns from this locality.
 The stereotypical Okeetee corn has extremely bright orange and red colors separated by thick, bold black borders.
 Okeetees are generally considered the most attractive natural variation of cornsnake, but not all specimens from this area match the description.
-They are also referred to as Hunt Club Corns or True Okeetees, in an effort to distinguish them from the second type.
-The Registry may help track lineage of these animals to retain locality information.
+They are also referred to as Landrace, Hunt Club Corns, or True Okeetees, in an effort to distinguish them from the second type.
+The American Cornsnake Registry can help to track the lineage of these animals to retain locality information.